Otto Wilhelm Hermann Abich: Biography

-He was born in Berlin and educated at the local university.
+Abich was the son of mining officer Heinrich Carl Wilhelm and his wife Johanna Wilhemine, daughter of the chemist Martin Klaproth.
+He was born in Berlin and initially went to study law at Heidelberg University but gave it up after two years and transferred to the natural sciences at Berlin university where his teachers included Alexander von Humboldt, Christian Leopold von Buch and Carl Ritter.
+He also studied philosophy under Georg Hegel and history under Leopold Ranke.
+His doctoral thesis in 1831 was in Latin.
 His earliest scientific work is related to spinels and other minerals.
-Later he made special studies of fumaroles, of the mineral deposits around volcanic vents, and of the structure of volcanoes.
-In 1842 he was appointed professor of mineralogy in the university of Dorpat (Tartu), and henceforth gave attention to the geology and mineralogy of the Russian Empire.
+Following a recommendation by von Buch, he made special studies of fumaroles, of the mineral deposits around volcanic vents, and of the structure of volcanoes, travelling to Vesuvius, Aetna, Stromboli and Lipari around 1833-34.
+In 1842 he was appointed professor of mineralogy in the Imperial University of Dorpat.
+He worked for the Russian Empire and became a member of the Petersburg Academy of Sciences in 1853.
+His absence from Dorpat led to his being removed from the university and being placed in the Corps of Mining Engineers under M. S. Vorontsov.
+He travelled to the Caucasus, Daghestan, Armenia and northern Persia.
 Residing for some time at Tiflis, he investigated the geology of the Armenian Highland (this term was introduced by Abich) and Caucasus.
 In 1844 and 1845 he ascended Ararat volcano several times, studied the geological event of 1840 that was centered on Ararat (Akori village).
-In 1877 he retired to Vienna, where he later died.
+He discovered some Miocene mammal fossils in Maragha.
+At the age of 50 he married Adelaide (Adele) daughter of chemist Hermann Heinrich Hess.
+In 1877 he retired to Vienna, where he published two volumes on his geological explorations in the Caucasus.
+He received the Constantine gold medal of the Imperial Russian Geographical Society for this, and a third volume was published posthumously, edited by Eduard Suess, with a biography.
+He died in Vienna from appendicitis and according to his wishes, he was cremated and the ashes buried in his mother's grave in Koblenz.
 The mineral Abichite was named after him.